eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 ---

-# Another Annotated Example of CS PhD Statement of Purpose

 This post is inspired by the Statement of Objective examples provided by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/graduate-school-personal-statement/).
 Some programs (e.g., Berkeley) require a Statement of Purpose (SoP) and a Personal Statement (PS).
 In this post, we will dissect and annotate [my SoP](https://eugenielai.github.io/docs/application/SoP_MIT_eylai.pdf) submitted to MIT EECS, which is a hybrid of both, in my case.

 I would also like to shamelessly include a copy of [my first draft](https://eugenielai.github.io/docs/application/SoP_draft_eylai.pdf) for a before-after comparison and show how far I have (and maybe anyone could) come by applying the learnings discussed in this post.
 It would be difficult to measure the impact of something without showing the starting point, which is often missing in the existing resources for SoP.